 ]

-On its first start after configuration, the processor captures and saves the number of live requests specified by warmup_pb_files_count.
-On subsequent restarts, it uses these saved protobuf files for warm-up.
+On its first startup after configuration, the processor captures and saves the number of online requests specified by warmup_pb_files_count.
+On subsequent restarts, it uses these saved protobuf files to warm up.